isomerpages/nparks-gardening/page-index/programming/_posts/2023-10-03-post-Community In Bloom Ambassadors.md

 <br>
 <section>
 <h4>CIB Ambassador Awards 2024 – Nominations Are Now Open!</h4>
-	<p>Volunteers from community gardens under the Community in Bloom programme are eligible for nomination.
+	<p>Volunteers from community gardens under the <a href="/get-involved/community-gardens/">Community In bloom</a>Community in Bloom programme are eligible for nomination.
 We are looking for nominees that are able to: </p>
 	<ul>
 <li>Promote the benefits of gardening to a wider community</li>
 <li>Lead and facilitate gardening-related activities</li>